jahamre94/DomeneShop-DynDNS/README.md

 # DomeneShop-DynDNS
 This is a DynDNS application for Domeneshop

-its intended to run as a cronjob,  domeneshop-ddns-amd64 is compiled for Linux amd64 one or many domains are supported, it the record does not exist, it will be created to your public IP.
+its intended to run as a cronjob,  domeneshop-ddns-amd64 is compiled for Linux amd64. one or many domains are supported, if the record does not exist, it will be created for your public IP.

-Get api key:
+Get api key from domene shop:
 https://domene.shop/admin?view=api